In programs, we usually declare constant

 static const CString strFlagsKey = _T("Flags");

 static const CString strRegEntryNameSizingBars = _T("\\SizingBars");

 static const CString strVersionMinorKey = _T("Minor");

-I dont think any one has seen such a badly written, poor quality code in the old MFC 4 code.
-Never did I. If MFC starts like this, where will the developers using MFC ends?
+I don't think anyone has seen such a badly written, poor quality code in the old MFC 4 code.
+Never did I. If MFC starts like this, where will the developers using MFC end up?

 Software gets slower, faster than hardware gets faster.